mkamran67/boiler/README.md

 ## Getting Started

+First, follow the setup guidelines [here](https://planetscale.com/docs/tutorials/connect-nextjs-app) for Prisma and Planetscale.
+Second, run `yarn or npm install` in the root directory to install all the packages.
-First, run the development server:
+Third, run the app:

 ```bash
 npm run dev